SUMIF with OR (Table of Contents)

 SUMIF with OR – Example #2

-We will now consider a small table with data of sales and revenue through online and direct as below.
+We will now consider a small table with data on sales and revenue online and direct as below.

-Our task is calculating the total value of sales, whether it is through direct or online.
+Our task is calculating the total sales value, whether direct or online.
 Now we will apply the SUMIFS formula to find the total sales.

-Here Criteria is “Sales through direct” and “Sales through online”; hence we need to select the column B data from B2 to B10.
+Here Criteria are “Sales through direct” and “Sales through online”; hence we need to select the column B data from B2 to B10.

-Later we need to give the Criteria1 and then criteria _range2, criteria 2, but here we will do a small change.
-We will give criteria1 and criteria2 in a curly bracket like an array.
+Later we need to give Criteria 1 and then Criteria _range2, criteria 2, but here we will make a small change.
+We will give criteria 1 and criteria 2 in a curly bracket like an array.

 Observe the above screenshot that 1438 is the total sales for sales through direct.
-The formula did not pick the sales through online because we gave the formula in a different format that is like an array.
+The formula did not pick the sales online because we gave the formula in a different format, like an array.
 Hence, if we add one more SUM formula to SUMIFS, it will perform both criteria.

 I will explain why we used another SUM function and how it works.
-When we gave SUMIFS function with two criteria as in the form of an array, it will calculate the sum of sales through directly and online separately.
-To get the sum of both, we have used another SUM function which will add the sum of two sales.
-If we want to add one more criteria, we can add it in the same formula.
+When we give SUMIFS function with two criteria as an array, it will calculate the sum of sales directly and online separately.
+We have used another SUM function to add the sum of two sales to get the sum of both.
+If we want to add one more criterion, we can add it to the same formula.

 Observe the formula; we added the criteria X in the curly brackets of an array, adding the quantity X to the existing sum quantity.

-In case if you want to use only SUMIF and do not want to use SUMIFS, then apply the formula in below way.
+If you want to use only SUMIF and do not want to use SUMIFS, then apply the formula below.

 Observe the formula in the above screenshot.
-In this case, first, we gave the criteria range and then criteria1 and criteria2 and the last sum_range.
+In this case, first, we gave the criteria range, then criteria1 and criteria2, and the last sum_range.

 If we want to perform a sum based on two columns of data, consider the same data we used up to now.
-We need to add one more column, which is called “Tax”, as below.
+We need to add one more column, “Tax”, as below.
 There is a comment ‘yes’ under the TAX column.

-Now the task is to calculate the sum of quantity for the sales through direct and sales through online, which has “Yes” under the tax column.
+Now the task is to calculate the sum of quantity for the sales director and sales online, which has “Yes” under the tax column.

-Apply the formula as shown in the below screenshot to get the sum of sales which has “Yes” under the Tax column.
+Apply the formula shown in the screenshot below to get the sum of sales with “Yes” under the Tax column.

-After the normal SUMIFS formula, just adds another criteria range: tax column range C2 to C10, and give criteria “Yes” in double-quotes.
+After the normal SUMIFS formula, add another criterion range: tax column range C2 to C10, and give criteria “Yes” in double quotes.

 Now the formula will check for criteria 1 with yes and criteria 2 with yes and add both.